2006 ABC Supply / A. J. Foyt Indy 225: Race

 Franchitti led the field back up to speed on the lap-116 restart.
 Kanaan drove to the left to pass Franchitti in the first turn on lap 125, but backed off.
 He completed the pass and reclaimed the lead on the 135th lap.
 The third caution was triggered two laps later when Meira, from third place, made heavy contact with the turn-three wall, ending his race.
 All the leaders made pit stops under this caution, with Andretti taking the lead from Franchitti on lap 141 by virtue of a quick pit stop.
 After Castroneves' team repaired his suspension, he returned to the race one lap later in order to gain points.
 Andretti led at the lap-146 restart; he was followed by Scheckter and Kanaan, the latter of whom passed Scheckter for second place the following lap.
 In the next 33 laps, Kanaan gradually condensed Andretti's lead from 1.1 seconds to 0.4 seconds.
 On lap 180, Kanaan drove to the inside line and overtook Andretti in the third turn.
 Hornish Jr. moved into fourth place over Herta on the 183rd lap, and Dixon pitted for tires and fuel two laps later.

 The fourth (and final) caution was necessitated on lap 200 when Bucknum slid up the track and contacted the turn-four wall, dealing unfixable damage to his car.
 All the leaders elected to make pit stops under the caution.
 Kanaan led the field at the lap-209 restart, followed by Andretti and Franchitti.
 Hornish Jr. swiftly overtook Franchitti for the third position in the third turn.
 He then passed Andretti for second place three laps later.
 Scheckter, meanwhile, moved into third on the 217th lap.
-On lap 220, Kanaan's car began sputtering, igniting fears that he may run out of fuel; despite this, he maintained the lead for the final five laps and earned his seventh IndyCar win and the first of the season for him and his team Andretti Green Racing.
+On lap 220, Kanaan's car began sputtering, igniting fears that he may run out of fuel; despite this, he maintained the lead for the final five laps and earned his seventh IndyCar Series win and the first of the season for him and his team, Andretti Green Racing.
 Hornish Jr. finished second, ahead of Scheckter in third, Patrick fourth, and Andretti fifth.
 Franchitti, Herta, Wheldon, Simmons, and Dixon completed the top ten, and Rice and Sharp were the last of the classified finishers.
 The race featured four cautions and eight lead changes among six different drivers.
 Kanaan led four times for a total of 127 laps, more than any other competitor.